vinsol/nectarcommerce/_posts/2016-04-12-ecto-model-schema-extension.md

 An extension and its use with Nectar can be viewed as Producer / Consumer relationship bound by a communication protocol.

-**Extension** which want to add a virtual field, say special, to Nectar Product Model Schema is a **Producer (Service Code)**.
+**Extension** which wants to add a virtual field, say special, to Nectar Product Model Schema is a **Producer (Service Code)**.

 **Nectar Model** is a **Consumer (Consumer Code)** allowing the schema changes through a **communication protocol (Library Code)**

-Let's begin the journey of incremental changes to bring consumer, service and library code into existence starting from a simple use-case of adding a virtual boolean field, say special to Nectar Product.
+Let's begin the journey of incremental changes to bring consumer, service and library code into existence starting from a simple use-case of adding a virtual boolean field, say special, to Nectar Product.

 >
-Note: Please refer [Intro to Metaprogramming]() for more information on Metaprogramming in Elixir
+Note: Please refer [Introduction to Metaprogramming](http://vinsol.com/blog/2016/04/14/introduction-to-metaprogramming/) for more information on Metaprogramming in Elixir

-1. A straightforward way to add a virtual field, say special, to Nectar Product would be to add it directly in Nectar.Product Schema definition, but it requires change in Nectar source.
-Let's move to next step for the workaround to avoid modification to Nectar.Product
+1. A straightforward way to add a virtual field, say special, to Nectar Product would be adding it directly in Nectar.Product Schema definition, but it requires change in Nectar source.
+Let's move to the next step for avoiding any modification to Nectar.Product

     <script src="https://gist.github.com/pikender/f58b2208ae8951c7b13214bf320e8ec1/2faba2e7a14bb77cceec769ef676fd439244878d.js"></script>